-It is available in many different finishes, such as hammered, linen effect, embossed, coated, pearlised and many more, and each will give a different result to your cardmaking.
+It is available in many different finishes, such as hammered, linen effect, embossed, coated, pearlized and many more, and each will give you a different result to your cardmaking.

 And don't forget the Specialised varieties that can be made into toppers.

 This guide will give you some idea of what you get...

 Tissue paper 10-35gsm.

 Heavy is about 150-200gsm.

 And a good weight for your creations is between 200-350gsm